taskography/taskography-api/README.md

 Statistics are by default saved to the `./exps`.
 Please refer to the code for optional arguments not included above.

+#### Important Note: Official Benchmark
+The official benchmark domains are pre-registered in our PDDLGym fork and follow a different naming convention than those produced by Taskography-API.
+A list of the domain names can be found in [constants.py](https://github.com/taskography/taskography-api/blob/main/taskography_api/taskography/utils/constants.py#L308) with associated benchmark results made available in [`benchmark`](https://github.com/taskography/taskography-api/tree/main/benchmark).

 ## Citation